s4dhulabs/vimana-framework/README.md

 In addition to the general improvements in the entire framework structure and in the siddhis already available, there are other important points that are:

 * Features for tracking and fingerprinting template engines (like Genshi, Jinja, Mako, etc.)
 * Resources for automated SSTI tests (Server Side Template Injection)
-* New fuzzers rules for Django e others frameworks
+* New fuzzers rules for Django
 * Some lib exploits
 * Resources to generate custom payloads on app context
 * New siddhis focused on other development frameworks such as Flask, Web2py, Bottle and so on)
 * App Crawler
+* DB integration
+* Logging
+* Siddhis to test service according with leak contexts (abduct)

 <a name="curio"></a>